jonmosco/puppet-scripts/README.md

 --------------------------

 The agent install scripts follow the official puppet docs.
-It will check which version of enterprise linux, or Debian derivative and install the appropriate repository, and install the puppet agent package.
+It will check which version of enterprise linux, Debian derivative, install the appropriate repository, and install the puppet agent package.
 After, it will enable the service and add /opt/puppetlabs/bin to the PATH.